FallenDeity/RustTemplate/README.md

 # Introduction

-A basic register based interpreter for learning purposes.
+A basic rust template for creating a new rust project.

+## Features

+Checkout `Makefile.toml` for the list of features.